 Full-Time Faculty Request Form 2019-20: FHPC Revisions May 3, 2012, Sept.
 18, 2012, April 30, 2013, December 4, 2015, March 21, 2018; Presented to Academic Senate-January 27, 2016, April 11, 2018 b.
 For non-instructional faculty (librarians and counselors): Student/Faculty ratio for the past six semesters, and projected for one year assuming a successful hire.
 Divide headcount by number of full-time faculty.
 For example: 8000 students divided by 3 full-time faculty.
 (If requesting more than one position, see Rajinder Samra to determine the projected numbers).
-Fall 2015 Spring 2016 Fall 2016 Spring 2017 Fall 2017 Spring 2018 Fall 2019 Spring 2020 Program Characteristics: a.
+Fall 2015 Spring 2016 Fall 2016 Spring 2017 Fall 2017 Spring 2018 Fall 2019 Spring 2020 III Program Characteristics: a.
 List the courses taught and/or work performed in the discipline.
 (Be brief and specific.
 Use your Program Review to complete this section.)
-This the fourth year that we have requested this position.
-Approximately 40 full time faculty have been hired during this period, but this position has been overlooked.
 Full-time chemistry faculty teach a wide range of curricula: a preparatory course (31), majors courses in General Chemistry (1A and 1B) and Organic Chemistry (12A and 12B), and chemistry for allied health majors (30A and 30B).
-Discipline faculty have also co-teach the Environmental Studies course and will be teaching the new VWT: Wine Science Course.
+Discipline faculty also co-teach the Environmental Studies course.
 Chemistry is a fundamentally hands-on, analytical subject requiring not just expert content knowledge but specialized teaching skills that support student learning of analytical, technical, safety, and procedural skills.
 Each course requires prep for an intensive lab component with unique activities every week.
 General Chemistry and Organic Chemistry faculty prepare for 2 different labs every week.
 Each lab requires specialized content knowledge, techniques, instrumentation knowledge, safety training, and multi-tasking ability to ensure that labs optimize learning, safety, and efficiency.
 Equipment may need special set-up procedures, trouble-shooting, and close-down procedures that require extra time before, during, and after the lab.
 Some faculty also take on honors and independent study projects that may require extra time in the lab.
 Faculty also need to constantly review and revise lab manuals to incorporate sustainable measures and cost-effectiveness and to improve safety.
 We plan to create an Environmental Chemistry course for GE students and new full-time faculty would help in this effort.
-It falls to full time faculty to acquire new and replacement equipment as technology changes; to organize training for the new equipment, and to develop and incorporate new lab activities to fully utilize this equipment.
+It falls to full time faculty to acquire new and replacement equipment as technology changes; to organize training for the new equipment; and to develop and incorporate new lab activities to fully utilize this equipment.
 Full time faculty must also attend meetings to advocate for new equipment, new training, and new facilities.
-Full-time faculty also troubleshoot, repair, contact company service techs, and b.
-Total number of primary sections as identified in data taught in the discipline in each of the last six semesters (use data link from page1): Fall 2015 Spring 2016 Fall 2016 Spring 2017 Fall 2017 Spring 2018 16 15 18 16 19 18 c.
-Student enrollments (FTES) in the classes taught (use data link from page 1)or number of students served in each of the last six semesters:
+Full-time faculty also troubleshoot, repair, contact company service techs, and do regular maintenance of major instrumentation.
+They also prepare paperwork every year to request for lab tech and equipment.
+This has been and will continue to be a time-intensive process due to a high turnover in lab tech per b.
+Total number of primary sections as identified in data taught in the discipline in each of the last six semesters (use data link from page1):

-SEP 2 1 2018
+SEP 21 2018